andreasawenlof/pp1-final/README.md

 ## Design

-### Colour Scheme
+### Color Scheme

 ![Color Scheme](<docs/images/Color Scheme.png>)
-### Thoughts behind choosing this colour scheme:
+### Thoughts behind choosing this color scheme:
-Grayscale will never be outdated.
+Gray scale will never be outdated.
 It has a retro feel but also an intimate feel.
 It's timeless like this artist.
-Color scheme also show truth and genuinity, what you see is what you get.
-This colour-scheme reflects the artist the best.
+Color scheme also show truth and Genuineness, what you see is what you get.
+This color-scheme reflects the artist the best.

 ### Typography
-I only imported one font from googlefonts that i use for the logo and h2 describing sections of the site.
+I only imported one font from google fonts that i use for the logo and h2 describing sections of the site.

 #### Protest Revolution
-Reason behind this font is it felt a bit rebellish and a bit outside the box reflecting the artist and their personality and art.
+Reason behind this font is it felt a bit rebel(ish) and a bit outside the box reflecting the artist and their personality and art.

 It is accessible through google fonts, but i don't think it's that common.